CodezPoet/code_examples/README.md

 ### .NET Core

-Examples of OOP MVC apps in .NET Core, C#, SQL, and Razor.
+Examples of OOP MVC apps in .NET Core, C#, and SQL.
 First example shows a simple website with jokes database, user registration and login, CRUD and search operations.

 ### C#